CamelCod/youtube-success-analyzer/README.md

 The tool will:
 - Extract metadata from all videos
 - Calculate performance metrics
-- Generate your Master Prompt
+- Generate your optimized Master Prompt (~400 words)
 - Create supporting analysis reports
+- Prepare URL list for NotebookLM import

 ### Step 4: Get Your Video Ideas
 All files are saved in `analysis/[channel_name]/[timestamp]/`: